JCTiano/MetaBioGeoImpact/README.md

 */dataset* contains the dataset as a flatfile and associated metadata

+*/database_grouping* contains python scripts to group observations together (calculate weighed averages if needed) into individual observations (rows) for the meta-analysis

 */markdown_scripts* contains r-markdown scripts in which calculations are perfomed/output is generated step-by-step.

 */r_objects* contains .rda files etc needed to support running the code.